-(a) Any employer who willfully or repeatedly violates the requirements of section 5 of this 29 USC 666 Act, any standard, rule, or order promulgated pursuant to section 6 of this Act, or regulations prescribed pursuant to this Act, may be assessed a civil penalty of not more than Pub.
-L. 101 508 s70,000 for each violation, but not less than \$5,000 for each willful violation.
+(a) Any employer who willfully or repeatedly violates the requirements of section 5 of this 29 USC 666 Act, any standard, rule, or order promulgated pursuant to section 6 of this Act, or regulations prescribed pursuant to this Act, may be assessed a civil penalty of not more than \$70,000 for each violation, but not less than \$5,000 for each willful violation.

-(b) Any employer who has received a citation for a serious violation of the requirements of section 5 of this Act, of any standard, rule, or order promulgated pursuant to section 6 of this Act, or of any regulations prescribed pursuant to this Act, shall be assessed a civil
+increased the cvil penalties in subsections (a)-(d) & (I).
+See Historical

-(c) Any employer who has received a citation for a violation of the requirements of section 5 of this Act, of any standard, rule, or order promulgated pursuant to section 6 of this Act, or of regulations prescribed pursuant to this Act, and such violation is specifically determined not to be of a serious nature, may be assessed a civil penalty of up to \$7,000 for each
+- (b) Any employer who has received a citation for a serious violation of the requirements of section 5 of this Act, of any standard, rule, or order promulgated pursuant to section 6 of this Act, or of any regulations prescribed pursuant to this Act, shall be assessed a civil penalty of up to \$7,000 for each such violation. - (c) Any employer who has received a citation for a violation of the requirements of section 5 of this Act, of any standard, rule, or order promulgated pursuant to section 6 of this Act, or of regulations prescribed pursuant to this Act, and such violation is specifically determined not to be of a serious nature, may be assessed a civil penalty of up to \$7,000 for each violation. - (d) Any employer who falls to correct a violation for which a citation has been issued under section 9(a) within the period permitted for its correction (which period shall not begin to under section 10 initiated by the employer in good faith and not solely for delay or avoidance of penalties), may be assessed a civil penalty of not more than \$7,000 for each day during which such failure or violation continues - (e) Any employer who willfully violates any standard, rule, or order promulgated pursuant to Pub.
+1. 98-473 section 6 of this Act, or of any regulations prescribed pursuant to this Act, and that violation discontinuous death to any employee, shall, upon conviction, be punished by a fine of nor more than \$10,000 or by imprisonment for not more than sometimes are increasing the conviction is for a violation committed after a first conviction of such person, punishment of chall be by a fine of a violation committed after a first conviction of such person, punishment for the conviction is for a violation committed after a first conviction of such person, punishment for the conviction is for a violation committed after a first conviction of such person, punishment for the conviction is for a violation committed after a first conviction of such person, punishment for the conviction is for a violation committed after a first conviction of such person, punishment for the conviction is for a violation committed after a first conviction of such person, punishment for the conviction is for a violation committed after a first conviction of such person, punishment for the conviction is for a violation committed after a first conviction of such person, punishment for the conviction is for a violation committed after a first conviction of such person, punishment for the conviction is for a violation committed after a first conviction of such person. shall be by a fine of not more than \$20,000 or by imprisonment for not more than one year.

-(d) Any employer who falls to correct a violation for which a citation has been issued under section 9(a) within the period permitted for its correction (which period shall not begin to run until the date of the final order of the Commission in the case of any review proceeding under section 10 initiated by the employer in good faith and not solely for delay or avoidance of penalties), may be assessed a civil penalty of not more than \$7,000 for each day during which such failure or violation continues.
+1984, 18 USC 5 or by both.

-(e) Any employer who willfully violates any standard, rule, or order promulgated pursuant to Pub.
-L. 98-473 section 6 of this Act, or of any regulations prescribed pursuant to this Act, and that violation caused death to any employee, shaft, upon conviction, be punished by a fine of not more than \$10,000 or by imprisonment for not more than \$10,000 or by imprisonment for not more than six months, or by both, except that if the conviction is for a violation committed after a first conviction of such person, punishment Reform Act of the conviction is for a violation constituted after a man contribution for not more than one year, 1984, 18 USC 5 shall be by a fine of not more than \$20,000 or by imprisonment for not more than one year, 3551 et seq.
-See
+fines are increased by the Sentencina Historical notes